mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/settings_menu.rst

 * Bright
 * Neutral

 There is no easy way to create and share themes.
-The color themes are defined in the Share > Color Schemes folder where Krita is downloaded.
+The color themes are defined in the :menuselection:`Share --> Color Schemes` folder where Krita is downloaded.

 Configure Shortcuts
 -------------------